Security

 Cadence goes beyond simple time-window deduplication.
 It understands the consequence of each tool call and detects whether the world state changed between identical calls — distinguishing a stuck agent loop from a legitimate retry or repeated query.

-isError: false with structured guidance so agents can adapt.
+with structured guidance so agents can adapt.

 Approval System